CTB333/Puber/README.md

 ### Unsupported Features and Bugs
-Images for Parties and Profiles are not entirely implemented yet
+Images for Parties and Profiles are not entirely implemented yet The friends system has also not been fully implemented yet

 ### Introductory User Operations
 1. User Authentication: